TheVeryStarlk/Amethyst/README.md

 # Amethyst

-A bare-bones implementation of the Minecraft Java edition server protocol optimized for mini-games servers.\
+A low-level implementation of the Minecraft Java edition server protocol.\
 Amethyst is customizable and sacrifices many of the vanilla mechanics in favor of performance and memory usage.

 ## Credits